PeterGiattini/parliament/backend/tests/README.md

 ## Notes

-- Tests avoid making actual LLM calls to avoid credential requirements
+- Tests avoid making actual LLM calls to avoid credential requirements.
-- Lazy initialization of LLM instances is tested without triggering actual initialization
-- Feature flag tests use environment variable manipulation
+- **Orchestrator Feature Flag**: The system can switch between the legacy and LangGraph orchestrators via the `USE_LANGGRAPH_ORCHESTRATOR` environment variable.
+Tests should account for both configurations where applicable.
-- All tests should pass without external service configuration
+- All tests should pass without external service configuration.